 The subject building, which is one of two structures on the L-shaped parcel, is a three-story, residential, stucco-clad building with a flat roof behind clay-tile clad pent roofs and a center cupola designed by the architecture firm Fabre & Hildebrand.
 A projecting bay extends the height of the center bay and is topped by a cupola-shaped feature with clay-tile roof.
 Windows on front façade consist of multi-light, wood, double casement sash.
-There is a recessed garage with arched opening at the ground floor.
+There is a recessed garage with an arched opening at the ground floor.
 Due to site topography, there is an occupied basement floor that opens to the rear yard and below-street-grade sidewalk.
+The rear and exposed portions of side elevations are clad with horizontal wood siding.
+Fenestration on north side elevation consists of multi-light, wood, double casement sash, French doors, and fixed sash windows; a metal fire escape is also attached to this elevation.
+On the rear elevation, cantilevered wood balconies project from the 3rd and 4th floor and a wood deck extends from the first floor.
+Fenestration at the rear consists of single-light picture windows and fixed sash windows; the size of window openings increase at upper floors of building.

-On the portion of parcel fronting the Greenwich Steps, is a c.
-1886 two-story, residential building with gable-roof and wood clapboard siding.
-This building is also a contributing structure.
+On the portion of parcel fronting the Greenwich Steps is a c.
+1886, two-story, residential building with gable-roof and wood clapboard siding (285-287 Greenwich Street).
+This building is also a contributing structure to the Telegraph Hill Historic District.